 East Georgia College and Heart of Georgia Technical College, Ogeechee Technical College, Sandersville Regional Technical College, Southeastern Technical College, and Swainsboro Technical College have established cooperative agreements whereby students at the technical college may earn an Associate Degree of Applied Science (AAS) from East Georgia College.
 The AAS Degree will apply to many career programs currently offered at the technical schools.
 To earn an AAS from East Georgia College, students must complete 24 to 28 semester hours of study in general education.
 These courses will be furnished by EGC on the Swainsboro campus or by distance learning at the respective technical schools.
-Should the student already have earned credit for required general education courses from another accredited college or university, individually approved substitutions will be developed by the student's East Georgia College advisor (with the approval of the Vice President for Academic Affairs) to complete the general education requirement and comply with the minimum 12 semester hour residency requirement.
+Should the student already have earned credit for required general education courses from another accredited college advisor (with the approval of the Vice President for Academic Affairs) to complete the general education requirement and comply with the minimum 12 semester hour residency requirement.
 Cooperative Degree Programs may be completed in four general areas: